SaajidKI/Universal-Machine-Emulator/README.md

 - Performance tuning and debugging using profiling tools

-This emulator demonstrates a deep understanding of systems programming and low-level computation.
-It is capable of running full-scale applications, including a basic operating system, text-based games, and benchmark programs.
+This emulator demonstrates a deep understanding of system-level programming, performance tradeoffs, and how hardware-level design influences the behavior of software systems.
+It is capable of running full-scale applications, including a basic operating system, benchmark programs, and interactive games.

 ## Usage